idrisr/notes/tech-talks/taste-vs-ability.md

 # further reading
 * boundaries, Gary Bernhardt
-* are we there yet? - Rich Hickey
+* are we there yet? - Rich Hickey, simple made easy
 * SICP - Abelson & Sussman
 * Enemy of the State - Justin Spahr-Summers
+* Mosely and Mark - "out of the tar pit"